 CEO, Richardson Counseling Services

-Dr. Neely has worked in the mental health field for over eighteen years.
+Neely has worked in the mental health field for over eighteen years.
 She has been the chief executive officer of Richardson Counseling Services since it’s inception in 2001.
 Dr. Neely has gained valuable knowledge and experience through collaborations and employment with many prominent social service organizations.
 She has served in an array of capacities including psychotherapist, adjunct professor, counselor supervisor, caseworker, case manager, consultant and seminar facilitator.
 She currently manages the day to day operations of the counseling center and is also an adjunct professor at Webster University in San Antonio, Texas.
 Dr. Neely is licensed by the Texas State Board of Professional Counselors and is an approved counselor supervisor.
-She holds a Bachelors degree in Psychology from Sam Houston State University, a Masters degree in Counseling from Prairie View A & M University and a PhD in Counselor Education from St. Mary’s University.
-Dr. Neely incorporates relational cultural therapy, and cognive behavioral therapy with her Christian belief system.
+She holds a Bachelor’s degree in Psychology from Sam Houston State University, a Master’s degree in Counseling from Prairie View A & M University and a PhD in Counselor Education from St. Mary’s University.
+Dr. Neely incorporates relational cultural therapy, and cognitive behavioral therapy with her Christian belief system.
 Her specialty areas include self-esteem improvement in women and adolescents, anxiety reduction, and decreasing the psychological implications of hair loss for women.
 She is supported by her husband and two beautiful daughters.
 To learn more about Dr. Neely’s work visit her personal website at www.drkneely.com.

 Richardson Counseling Services, PC